-In September 2019, we entered into the Credit Agreement with MidCap.
+On February 11, 2022, we entered into a Second Amendment (Second Amendment) to that certain Credit and Security Agreement, dated as of September 27, 2019, with MidCap (the initial Credit Agreement and, as modified by the Second Amendment, the Credit Agreement).
 Under the Credit Agreement, we are required to repay amounts due when there is an event of default for the term loans that results in the principal, premium, if any, and interest, if any, becoming due prior to the maturity date for the term loans.
 The Credit Agreement also contains a number of other affirmative and restrictive covenants.
-Please see Note 13 to our "Notes to Condensed Financial Statements" contained in Part I, Item 1 of this Quarterly Report on Form 10-Q for additional details of the Credit Agreement.
+See "Note 10 - Debt" to our "Notes to Financial Statements" contained in "Part II, Item 8, Financial Statements and Supplementary Data" of this Annual Report on Form 10-K for additional details of the Credit Agreement.
 These and other terms in the Credit Agreement have to be monitored closely for compliance and could restrict our ability to grow our business or enter into transactions that we believe would be beneficial to our business.
 Our business may not generate cash flow from operations in the future sufficient to service our debt and support our growth strategies.
 If we are unable to generate such cash flow, we may be required to adopt one or more alternatives, such as restructuring our debt or obtaining additional equity capital on terms that may be onerous or highly dilutive.
 Our ability to refinance our indebtedness will depend on the capital markets and our financial condition at such time.
 We may not be able to engage in any of these activities or engage in these activities on desirable terms, which could result in a default on our current debt obligations.
 In addition, we cannot be sure that additional financing will be available when required or, if available, will be on terms satisfactory to us.
 Further, even if we are able to obtain additional financing, we may be required to use such proceeds to repay a portion of our debt.